 1. You get to Impress the Admission Committee

-It also puts the light on the fact that you can work hard while sacrificing play and party time.
-College admission committees prefer individuals who can think ahead, plan and stick to their plan.
 Overall, the college admission panel needs to know that you are committed to your future and willing to work hard to achieve your dreams.
 An AP class in your record adds up to your credibility and puts you ahead of other applicants.
+So, this is the first but most crucial advantage of taking AP Classes in High School.

 2. You get to Study a Subject In-depth